adkendall/DHPDocs/docs/Business Services/correspondence.rst

 ===============================
 Correspondence Business Service
 ===============================
-This document contains the specification for the **Correspondence Service** on the Digital Health Platform (DHP) in Scotland.
+This chapter contains the specification for the **Correspondence Service** on the Digital Health Platform (DHP) in Scotland.

 What you can do with this service: